criipto/docs-old/getting-started/oidc-intro.md

 The following describes the two flows and introduces the parameters to configure the authentication and subsequent user information retrieval.

-The full specification of Criipto Verify OAuth2 and OpenID Connect options will be provided in the coming API reference.

 {% iconnote info %}

 Please beware that you don't have to go through the below motions manually.
 Most often it will be handled by configuring an OpenID Connect package on your platform of choice.